 A. If California FCCLA membership remains voluntary, there shouldn't be any adverse effect on enrollment.
 If we can make California FCCLA activities interesting, fun, and worthwhile enough, students will enroll in Family and Consumer Sciences to be able to join California FCCLA.

 Q. What if the students go off in different directions in their California FCCLA projects and activities than I had planned or shown in the unit?

 A. If students are really allowed to plan and participate in California FCCLA learning activities, they may not always go in exactly the same direction as the teacher/advisor may have envisioned.
 However, the result may be more interesting, relevant, and realistic to them.

 Q. Do any teachers/advisors in California receive extra-curricular pay for working with California FCCLA?

 A. Yes, a limited number do.
 Those who receive extra pay have developed (1) a job description for their duties, (2) specific program objectives for California FCCLA in the district plan, and (3) a chapter which operates as an integral part of the Family and Consumer Sciences curriculum.

 Q. Is there an example of a job description for an advisor which could be used as a guide?

 A. The following job description can be used as a guide:

-A) Organize and manage an California FCCLA chapter which is affiliated with the State Association and the National Organization and integral to the Home Economics Careers and Technology curriculum.
+A) Organize and manage a California FCCLA chapter which is affiliated with the State Association and the National Organization and integral to the Family and Consumer Sciences curriculum.